 Karate Classes In Southborough

-Karate is one of the most commonly practiced martial art forms in the world.
-Martial arts depend upon acute physical dexterity and mental focus.
-They were created in Asia (mainly The indian subcontinent, China and taiwan and Japan) over the course of many hundreds of years.
-In all this time, there are innumerable martial arts variants, and you will find numerous disciplines practiced today.
+Karate is among the most generally practiced martial-art forms worldwide.
+Fighting techinques rely on acute physical co-ordination and psychological concentration.
+They were developed in Asia (largely India, China and taiwan and okinawa) throughout the course of many centuries.
+In all this time, there have been countless martial arts adaptations, and there are 100s of disciplines practiced nowadays.